There are three components to a good competitive analysis:

 3. Evaluate historical trends.

-Historical trends are important because they help you to understand not only the speed of growth but also to see if the same events impact both entities equally.
+Historical trends are important because they help you understand the speed of growth and see if the same events impact both entities equally.

 4. Don’t Forget Monthly and Annual Growth.